 Life is full of firsts.
 I can still recall the first time I ate hummus.
 Ottolenghi, the authority on all things Middle Eastern, claims that s a ‘hummus war’ rages on in the Middle East.
 Hotly disputed is, who can lay claim to the best version.
 My creamy hummus with harissa oil isn’t an Ottolenghi’s recipe, but my take on how I’d make it if I worked at a falafel stand.
-It is as the title suggests, Ultra smooth hummus, which is how I love it!
+It is as the title suggests.
+Smooth and creamy.

 In the late 80’s I ventured off to Israel to work on a kibbutz.
 Barring the military bus trip to conflict-ridden Hebron and the odd rock throwing incidents in Jerusalem, I returned home unscathed and saturated with extraordinary experiences and insights.
 For me, Israel remains starkly beautiful, peppered with cultural and spiritual significance.
 It’s left an indelible impression on me and a deep appreciation for this ancient land and it’s food.